The Chair Doctor of Grand Junction doesn't offer this service anymore, but here is information for you.

 Silicone oil is the bane of refinishing work.
 It is found in most commercially available products used for dusting.
 The problem with it is that once it gets into the wood it is impossible to remove.
 Over time the finish develops small cracks, and the silicone slips into the wood that way.
 Then when new finish is sprayed on it is possible (and very probable) to get something called 'fish eyes.'
 A fish eye is where the finish is pushed aside by the silicone in what looks like a little crater or eye of a fish (hence the term 'fish eye').
 Finish will not stick to silicone because of reduced surface tension (it's too slick).
-The only cure for fish eyes is to sand and lightly reapply finish until it is built up enough to cover the area.
+The only cure for we know of for fish eyes is to sand and lightly reapply finish until it is built up enough to cover the area.
 This adds expense to the refinishing and is kind of sad because it didn't need to happen in the first place.

 There are a couple of tricks that refinishers use to get around the silicone problem.
-One is to add silicone to the lacquer (I know, it sounds weird, but it works).
+One is to add silicone to the lacquer (yes, it sounds weird, but it works).
 Another is that it seems to help to color the wood with an oil-based stain (which have mineral spirits for a solvent).
 Sometimes the contamination isn't too deep and can sort of be sanded out.
 Or a combination of all of these.

 But do yourself a favor and stop using all those dusting products.
 You don't need them.
 It doesn't do anything for the finish except put a slight sheen on it (at least until it soaks down into the wood through cracks in the finish) and make it feel slippery.
 One of the biggest con jobs in marketing today is the job that the manufacturers of these products have done in convincing people that furniture is 'thirsty' and has to be fed.
 With their expensive product, of course.
 The thing is, wood will extract the moisture it needs (which isn't much) from the surrounding air.
 The products containing silicone don't do a thing for 'feeding' wood at all.
 They just 'feed' on the contents of your wallet.
 Instead, just use a dry or slightly damp cloth (sprits on a squirt or two of water with a spray bottle).
 If you want to remove heavier soil, use a little glass cleaner.
 This will do the same thing as the dusting products in removing dust, and you don't risk contaminating the finish with silicone.